adjaythakoerdien/markdown-docs-python/md/gnu-stow.md

 ```

 ### What is a simlink?
 A symlink (also called a symbolic link) is a type of file in Linux that points to another file or a folder on your computer.
-Symlinks are similar to shortcuts in Windows.
+Symlinks are similar but not entirely like aliasses.

 ## Enjoy
 You can put this `dotfiles` directory in a repo in git.
 This way you can just pull your repo from any computer and immediatly start working with you own personal config files.